kyuupichan/kcpp/README.rst

 implementation that can be transcoded to C or C++.
 I believe the result would be much better than could be achieved from scratch in a similar timeframe in those languages alone.

-I was a co-maintainer of GCC's preprocessor 1999 to 2003.
-During this time the preprocessor was converted from a standalone executable that would write its output to a pipe, to be an integrated "libary" (libcpp) into the compiler proper.
-Compilers are addictive, and sometime around 2005-2007 I wrote a complete C99 front-end in C (which is not public), and its implementation of a host- and target-independent IEEE-conforming floating point emulator using bignum integer arithmetic, which I translated from C to C++, was incorporated into LLVM, which needed such an emulator for Clang, as APFloat.cpp in 2007.
-My experience made it very clear how hard it is to refactor and restructure C or C++ code to do things more simply or in better ways.
-Another reason refactoring is avoided is fear of breaking things subtly owing to poor testsuite coverage, or having to update hundreds or thousands of tests to account for changes in output or diagnostics that a refactoring tends to cause.
+I was a co-maintainer of GCC's preprocessor from 1999 to 2003.
+During this time we converted it from a standalone executable that would output to a pipe, to an integrated (kind-of) libary `libcpp` in the compiler proper.
+Compilers are addictive, and between 2005 and 2007 I wrote a C99 front-end in C (which is not public).
+LLVM was lacking an implementation of compile-time host- and target-independent IEEE-conforming floating point arithmetic, so I contributed the one from my front-end (after translating it from C to C++).
+Chris Lattner incorporated it into Clang/LLVM as APFloat.cpp in 2007.

-A glance at the expression parsing and evalation, and diagnostic, subsystems of GCC and Clang, and trying to understand them, shows creeping complexity and loss of clarity.
+My experience writing a front-end made clear the difficulty of refactoring and restructuring C or C++ code to make improvements.
+Another reason it is avoided is fear of breaking things subtly owing to poor testsuite coverage, or having to update hundreds or thousands of tests to account for changes in output or diagnostics that a refactoring tends to cause.
+Can compiler testing be improved?

-Clang's original preprocessor was quite clean and efficient; I'm not sure that could ever have been said of libcpp that I worked on.
+A glance at, e.g., the expression parsing and evalation code of GCC and Clang, or their diagnostic subsystems, and trying to comprehend them reveals creeping complexity and loss of clarity.
+I remember Clang's original preprocessor from 2007 as being quite clean and efficient; I'm not sure that could ever have been said of libcpp that I worked on.

 In 2012 I learnt Python and have come to love its simplicity and elegance.
 In 2016 with ElectrumX I proved Python can efficiently process challenging workloads.
 More recently I